 |Child Name:||William (Joe)|

-Joe, who likes to be called by his middle name, is a compassionate boy who looks out for other kids and has great affection for family pets and other animals.
+Joe is a compassionate boy who looks out for other kids and has great affection for family pets and other animals.
 Described as an "old soul," he seems to have a natural affinity with animals.
 Joe makes friends easily with peers and other children, and adults are readily drawn to him, too.
-Among his many strengths, adults especially appreciate his very good manners.
+Out of his many strengths, adults especially appreciate his very good manners.

-Now in seventh grade, Joe did very well last year in school.
-Academically he benefited from the support of a 504 plan, and his behavior was pretty much on track.
-He also was very successful in participating in Track and Field and had lots of fun.
-His teachers describe him as creative and very social.
+Now finishing up his seventh grade year, Joe is academically and behaviorally pretty much on track, and is benefitting from having the support of an IEP.
+Last year he was very successful participating in Track and Field and had lots of fun.
+He looks forward to doing field events in Track again this spring.
+Joe’s teachers describe him as creative and very social.
 They enjoy stories he creates and his excitement when he’s called on in class and has the right answers.
 While a bit below grade level, Joe does quite well in Math, Reading, and Writing.
 He does, though, show some difficulties in the processing of information.
-Joe also has a difficult time finding the right words when speaking, and speech therapy support is being set up to help him address that issue.
+Joe also has a difficult time finding the right words when speaking; speech therapy support is being set up to help him address that issue.

 More than anything, Joe wants to be part of a permanent family and to feel that he belongs.
 He longs for consistency and predictability in his daily life and thrives on lots of individual attention.
 Structure and the routine of clear rules, expectations, and limits all help him feel safe and secure.
 Although his sense of trust has been badly shaken over the years, he has the ability and the desire to bond with new adults once he sees that they are trustworthy.
 A very affectionate boy who enjoys hugs and other expressions of caring, Joe wants to hang out with and engage with family members, and he is an enthusiastic participant in family activities.